These and other questions have mostly come to us from our thousands of Amazon Customers.

 Yes, by default, Amazon will pack everything together to minimize your shipping costs where possible.
 Where we run into issues is when some cord is in California but they don’t have the other color(s) or length(s) you want at the same warehouse in California, but it is sitting in i.e. Pennsylvania.
 That actually happens quite often because Amazon is doing their best to guarantee same day or second day shipping for so many orders.
 Amazon requires us to send our cord to many different warehouses for this reason.
 I’m pretty sure, however, that if all the cord you order comes from the same warehouse, you will get combined shipping.

-– What is the “Working Load” of your 700lb Hybrid Mil-Spec paracord? –
+– What is the “Working Load” of your 700lb Hybrid Mil-Spec reflective paracord? –

-We generally talk about the “Working Load” of parachute cord as being about 15% of it’s maximum weight limit.
-This means that our 700lb Mil-Spec parachute cord has a working load of about 105 pounds.
+Ropes, cords, cables, and chains, have a working load limit of somewhere between 15% and 25% of their maximum weight limit.
 You should not confuse the “Working Load Limit” with the “Breaking Strength” of the paracord.
 The “Breaking Strength” or “Tensile Strength” is the average force at which the cord would break if in new and unused conditions when a load is applied in direct line to the cord at a uniform rate of speed on a standard pull testing machine.
-This is a minimum of 700lbs all the way up to 750+lbs for our reflective paracord.
+This is a minimum of 700lbs all the way up to 800+lbs for our reflective paracord.

-– Is there any way to buy this cord on Amazon.ca in Canada? –
+– Is there any way to buy this cord in Canada? –

 Unfortunately we don’t sell our reflective paracord internationally but do hope to sell internationally someday.

 We use something called FBA or “Fulfillment by Amazon” to complete all of our orders.
-This means we ship our paracord to Amazon warehouses all over the United States and they ship our cord to customers from there.
+This means we ship our reflective paracord to Amazon warehouses all over the United States and they ship our cord to customers from there.
 Amazon does this to try and make sure people can get 1 or 2 day shipping.
-If a customer orders some Black Reflective Paracord in California but we only have Black Reflective Paracord in Florida, it is much harder for them to offer or achieve 1 or 2 day shipping.
-Amazon is extremely good at shipping with more than 99%+ on-time delivery… but every once in a while they accidentally ship the wrong item.
-If that ever happens to you, please let Amazon and us know and we’ll make sure to get the correct item coming your way a.s.a.p.
-There are also any number of reasons why shipping companies like UPS, FedEx and the USPS may be delayed in delivering your packages.
-Please contact Amazon directly if your package is ever delayed and they will find its status for you.
+If a customer orders some Black Reflective in California, but we only have Black Reflective Paracord in Florida, it is much harder for them to offer or achieve 1 or 2 day shipping.
+Amazon is extremely good at shipping with more than 99%+ on-time delivery.
+If you ever have an issue with a shipment, please let us know.

-Our red paracord is dyed to the color that the United States Military purchases.
-It is a fairly “deep red” which a lot of people really like, while others not so much.
+Our red reflective paracord is dyed to the (non-reflective) color that the United States Military purchases.
+It is a fairly “deep red” which a lot of people really like.
 It is impossible to show “exact” colors online.
-People are visiting Amazon via PC, Mac, Tablet, Phones, etc. and no two screens display colors the same way… as far as that goes… no two eyeballs see them the same way either. 😉 If you really “must have” a certain color, we reccommend you buy a small section of it first and see if it meets your needs, then buy the quantity you want.
+People are visiting via PC, Mac, Tablet, Phones, etc. and no two screens display colors the same way… as far as that goes, no two eyeballs see them the same way either. 😉 If you really “must have” a certain color, we recommend you buy a small section of it first and see if it meets your needs, then buy the quantity you want.

-On our listing there are images (just to the left of the main image) that show what the paracord will be packaged like.
+Everywhere we sell our cord, there are images that show what it will be packaged like.
 We ship the 100 foot lengths coiled into a hank and placed in a bag.
 The 200 footers are shrink-wrapped on a tube.
 The 500 & 1000 footers are shrink-wrapped on a spool.
-If you click on the small thumbnails of these images, it will show the image in a larger format so you can examine more closely and see additional images.
-We really don’t want anyone to be confused on the packaging and have tried very hard to be clear about it.
+If you click on the small thumbnails of these images, it will display the image in a larger format so you can examine more closely and see additional images.

+When done properly, our cord is excellent for hanging hammocks.
 Part of the US Military’s Mil-C-5040H requirements is that the paracord has at least 30% stretch.
 This is crucial when they are using it for parachutes since the cord needs to endure a very sudden load without damaging the cargo.
 Because of that, this cord can be used for suspending hammocks but will need to be re-tightened over time.
-One other remedy for this problem is to double or triple the number or cord sections hanging your hammock to slow down the stretching process.
-Also, when suspending a hammock with reflective paracord, you’ll want to span the shortest distance you can to reach the trees (or other) item you’re tying off to.
-The more cord, the more stretch distance.
-The less cord, the less stretch distance.
+One way to slow the stretch is to double or triple the number or cord sections hanging your hammock.
+Also, when suspending a hammock with paracord, you’ll want to span the shortest distance you can to reach the trees (or other item) you’re tying off to.
+The more paracord, the more stretch distance.
+The less paracord, the less stretch distance.
 For every 10 feet of paracord, you will get ~3.33 feet of stretch.
-Reflective paracord can be great for suspending hammocks but it helps to know how parachute cord works and how to use it.
+Paracord can be great for suspending hammocks but it helps to know how parachute cord works and how to use it.

-This is the nature of parachute cord.
-Paracord (reflective or non-reflective) is different from other ropes and has different qualities.
-The inner core/strands are not supposed to be connected and can be taken out for many, many different uses.
-In 1000Ft. of reflective paracord, only the ends are melted together.
+This is the nature of all real parachute cord.
+Paracord is different from other ropes and has different qualities.
+The inner cores/strands are not supposed to be connected and can be taken out for many, many different uses.
+This is called a “kernmantle” construction.
+In all real paracord, only the ends are melted together.
 The 11 inner strands will slide freely inside the sheath except when/where the ends are melted together.

-This is true as there is more material than 550 cord.
-It takes a little longer to melt but that is the nature of 750lb paracord.
-We reccommend using a red-hot knife vs. a flame for creating cleaner cuts/melts and for tapering ends if needed for threading into boot laces etc. We have also noticed that some colors melt easier than others.
-That can only be related to the dyes used in manufacturing as all our reflective paracord is 100% Nylon and nothing else.
+All 11-strand paracord will take longer to melt than 7 to 9-strand paracord.
+We recommend using a red-hot knife instead of a flame for creating cleaner cuts/melts and for tapering ends if needed for threading into boot eyelets, etc. We have also noticed that some colors melt easier than others.
+That can only be related to the dyes used in manufacturing as all our paracord is 100% Nylon and nothing else.